Beam diameter: Definitions

 Siegman lists seven different measures of beam width, with some of the practical difficulties of defining beam width.
 Commonly used definitions include:

 Rayleigh beamwidth

 The angle between the maximum peak of radiated power and the first null (no power radiated in this direction) is called the Rayleigh beamwidth.
 This is well-defined for some beam profiles, for example, the Airy diffraction pattern of a uniformly-lit aperture, but is undefined for an ideal Gaussian beam.

 Full width at half maximum

+The half-power beamwidth is the angle off boresight at which the antenna gain first falls to half power (approximately -3 dB) from the peak.

 The simplest way to define the width of a beam is to choose two diametrically opposite points at which the irradiance is a specified fraction of the beam's peak irradiance, and take the distance between them as a measure of the beam's width.
-An obvious choice for this fraction is 1/2 (−3 dB), in which case the diameter obtained is the full width of the beam at half its maximum intensity (FWHM).
-This is also called the half-power beam width (HPBW).
+An obvious choice for this fraction is 1/2 (−3 dB), in which case the diameter obtained is the full width at half maximum (FWHM).

+Beamwidth is usually but not always expressed in degrees and for the horizontal plane.

+It refers to the main lobe, when referenced to the peak effective radiated power of the main lobe.

+In lighting applications, beam angle is often defined as FWHM luminous intensity.
+The field angle for floodlights is the full width at 10% intensity.

+For antenna arrays

+The beamwidth can be computed for arbitrary antenna arrays.
+Defining the array manifold as the complex response of the $\mathrm{m}$ element antenna array as $\mathrm{A}(\theta)$, where $\mathrm{A}(\theta)$ is a matrix with $\mathrm{m}$ rows, the beam pattern is first computed as: